-17. Who are the Board of Directors?
+16. Who are the Board of Directors?
 Are they elected or appointed?

 The Board of Directors are appointed (just as they are in a Single Academy Trust) in line with the Articles of Association.
-The CMAT Boards are looking to fill remaining vacancies at Board level and further information will be available soon.
+The CMAT Boards are looking to fill remaining vacancies at Board level.
+If you or someone you know would be interested in discussing a role on one of the CMAT boards please get in touch via Philip Patterson at schools@hallam-diocese.com

-18. Who has the power to decide whether a Diocesan School will join a Diocesan CMAT?
+17. Who has the power to decide whether a Diocesan School will join a Diocesan CMAT?

-- For diocesan maintained schools the governing body must pass a resolution to convert to academy status and express its wish to join the CMAT. - For existing Single Academy Trusts, the Board of Directors must pass a resolution to join the CMAT. - For academies within MATs, the MAT Board of Directors must pass a resolution to transfer its academies to one of the new CMATs.
+- For diocesan maintained schools the governing body must pass a resolution to convert to academy status and express its wish to join the CMAT. - For existing Single Academy Trusts, the Board of Directors (Governing Body) must pass a resolution to join the CMAT. - For academies within MATs, the MAT Board of Directors must pass a resolution to transfer its academies to one of the new CMATs.

-In all cases the resolutions must have the consent of the Bishop and for Joint Church schools, the consent of the relevant Anglican Diocese
+In all cases the resolutions must have the consent of the Bishop and for Joint Church schools, the consent of the relevant Anglican Diocese.

-As all Foundation Governors are appointed by the Bishop with a clear expectation to uphold the Bishop's views and "know the mind of the Bishop", and that Foundation Governors will always be in the majority on any governing body, it follows that governing body decision making is in line with the Bishop's intentions.
+As all Foundation Governors are appointed by the Bishop with a clear expectation to "know the mind of the Bishop", it follows that governing body decision making should be guided by the Bishop's intentions, as well as being informed by the views of members of the school community.